Tuition fees and payments

 2. What happens if I miss a payment?

-Where you opt into the postgraduate loan instalment scheme, and then do not meet one of the required instalment payments, the university reserves the right to remove you from the scheme and charge interest on the outstanding balance from the due date of the invoice.
+Where you opt into the postgraduate loan instalment scheme, and then do not meet one of the required instalment payments, the university reserves the right to remove you from the scheme.

 This is available to all students and you can make payment to the university online.
 See above for information on how to pay.

-This involves a payment of a minimum of 50% of the annual fee (or your contribution towards it) prior to or at the start of the academic year* with the balance becoming due around four months later.
+The 50/50 payment plan means a minimum of 50% of the annual fee (or your contribution towards it) is paid prior to or at the start of the academic year* with the balance becoming due around four months later.

 Many students secure funding from such third party organisations.